-Our debt instruments, including our credit facility, as amended, entered into in connection with the WLAN Business and Avaya Networking business, impose, and the terms of any future debt may impose, operating and other restrictions on us.
+Our debt instruments, including our credit facility, impose, and the terms of any future debt may impose, operating and other restrictions on us.
 These restrictions could affect, and in many respects limit or prohibit, among other items, our ability to:

 - incur additional indebtedness;

-- create liens:
+- create liens;

 - make investments;

 - enter into transactions with affiliates;

-- sell assets:
+- sell assets;

 - guarantee indebtedness;

 - declare or pay dividends or other distributions to stockholders;

 - repurchase equity interests;

 - change the nature of our business;

 - enter into swap agreements;

-- · issue or sell capital stock of certain of our subsidiaries; and
+- issue or sell capital stock of certain of our subsidiaries; and

 - consolidate, merge, or transfer all or substantially all of our assets and the assets of our subsidiaries on a consolidated basis.

-The agreements governing our credit facility, as amended, also require us to achieve and maintain compliance with specified financial ratios.
+The agreements governing our credit facility also require us to achieve and maintain compliance with specified financial ratios.
 A breach of any of these restrictive covenants or the inability to comply with the required financial ratios could result in a default under our debt instruments.
 If any such default occurs, the lenders under our credit agreement may elect to declare all outstanding borrowings, together with accrued interest and other fees, to be immediately due and payable.
 The lenders under our credit agreement also have the right in these circumstances to terminate any commitments they have to provide further borrowings.
 If we are unable to repay outstanding borrowings when due, the lenders under our credit agreement will have the right to proceed against the collateral granted to them to secure the debt.
 If the debt under our credit agreement were to be accelerated, we cannot give assurance that this collateral would be sufficient to repay our debt.

-If we fail to meet our payment or other obligations under our credit facility, as amended, the lenders under such credit facility, as amended, could foreclose on, and acquire control of, substantially all of our assets.
+If we fail to meet our payment or other obligations under our credit facility the lenders under such credit facility could foreclose on, and acquire control of, substantially all of our assets.

-Our credit facility, as amended, is jointly and severally guaranteed by us and certain of our subsidiaries.
-Borrowings under our credit facility, as amended, are secured by liens on substantially all of our assets, including the capital stock of certain of our subsidiaries, and the assets of our subsidiaries that are loan party guarantors.
+Our credit facility is jointly and severally guaranteed by us and certain of our subsidiaries.
+Borrowings under our credit facility are secured by liens on substantially all of our assets, including the capital stock of certain of our subsidiaries, and the assets of our subsidiaries that are loan party guarantors.
 If we are unable to repay outstanding borrowings when due, the lenders under our credit agreement will have the right to proceed against this pledged capital stock and take control of substantially all of our assets.